 The Prototyping Process

 With complex flows, interactions, and product customization, a flat mockup is not enough to communicate your vision.
 By creating a prototype, you can test to make sure the user's flow through the app is cohesive.
-The prototype can be large enough to encompass the entire flow, or include just enough to detail for a specific interaction.
-At Mobify, we often use a mix of both.
+The prototype can be large enough to encompass the entire flow, or it can be detailed, for a specific interaction.
+We recommend using a mix of both.

 Prototyping User Flow